Recently updated on December 15th, 2020Jump to Recipe

 Traditionally, people soak dried fruits in alcohol, usually rum, for 8 to 10 months.
 At times, even upto a year, as they believe that these soaked fruits make the cake really rich and moist too.
 And they bake it somewhere in November only.
 Why?
 Because they then feed it with alcohol.
 After baking the cake, holes are poked all over the cake and then rum or whisky or brandy is poured on to it.
 And this process is repeated 3 to 4 times in every 8 to 10 days.
 They do it so that the cake remains moist and the flavours are absorbed well.

-Eggless, Alcohol-free and Quick Version Of Christmas Cake
+Eggless, Alcohol-free and Quick Version Of Easy Christmas Cake

 The recipe for Christmas cake that I am sharing here has loads of fruits, dried fruits, spices, caramel syrup, candied peels….everything that should be there in a Christmas cake.
 Fruits are soaked, but not in alcohol or some juice.
 I soaked fruits in black tea, as suggested by famous blogger Shano Biju.
 Tea gives perfect colour to this cake.
 Thanks, Shano Biju.